nmaia/Net7-WebApi-UnitTests/README.md

 - Add [DotNet Stryker](https://stryker-mutator.io/docs/stryker-net/introduction/) (Mutation Tests): To improve unit tests reliability;
 - Adds code refactoring to the `API Proxy` project to handle `Hotels API` response in a better way;
 - Adds code refactoring to improve the API results in terms of returning friendly messages based on business rules;
-- Adds some more useful endpoint to the `Hotel.API` project (e.g. Customer Bookings, etc);
+- Adds some more useful endpoints to the `Hotel.API` project (e.g. Customer Bookings, etc);
 - Create workspaces via Postman to test the APIs.
 So it would be easier to share the API documentation and requests with other devs or so.

 Actually, I have other cool projects in my GitHub profile: